tigerabrodi/snowflake-aws-glue-data-notes/README.md

 **Cloud Services Layer:** This is the brain of the Snowflake environment.
 It manages tasks like authentication, infrastructure management, metadata management, query compilation and optimization, and access control.

+## Virtual warehouses

+Think of a virtual warehouse in Snowflake as a powerful computer in the cloud that's dedicated to processing your data.
+It's not a physical warehouse but a virtual one, where all the heavy lifting of analyzing and querying your data happens.

+### Key Concepts

+- **Separate From Storage:** In Snowflake, the place where your data is stored (data warehouse) is separate from the place where it's processed (virtual warehouse).
+This means you can use as much or as little processing power as you need, without affecting your data storage.
+- **Scalable:** You can adjust the size of a virtual warehouse to make it more powerful (for faster processing) or less powerful (to save costs) depending on your needs at any given time.
+It's like having a computer that you can make more powerful or less powerful as needed.
+- **Concurrent Usage:** Multiple virtual warehouses can operate at the same time without affecting each other.
+This is like having several computers, each dedicated to different tasks, so they don't slow each other down.
+- **Pay for What You Use:** With virtual warehouses, you only pay for the processing power when you're using it.
+If the virtual warehouse is turned off, you're not charged for compute resources.
+- **Elasticity:** You can turn virtual warehouses on and off as needed.
+This means you can scale up or down as needed, and you only pay for the processing power when you're using it.

 ## Data sharing

 Snowflake allows for seamless and secure sharing of live data with other Snowflake users.
 This is done without copying or moving the data, making it a highly efficient process.